SANDIP-BCA/airline-demand-analysis-webapp/replit.md

 ## Overview

-This is a Streamlit-based web application designed for analyzing airline booking demand data.
+This is a Streamlit-based web application designed for analyzing airline booking demand data, built as an internship application project.
 The application provides interactive dashboards with filtering capabilities, data visualizations, and detailed insights into booking patterns, price trends, and demand forecasting.
-Built as a demonstration project for beginner Python developers, it showcases essential data analysis skills using modern Python libraries.
+This project demonstrates essential data analysis skills, clean coding practices, and professional presentation suitable for a fresher developer applying for data analyst internship positions.

 ## System Architecture